AlejoUtp/Data-Structure/AlejandroLondoño/Vector Practice Exercises/vector.md

 Vector<int> mergeSorted(const Vector<int>& a, const Vector<int>& b);
 ```

-## Vectors in the context of linear algebra
+    ## Vectors in the context of 'linear algebra'

 ### 1. LAVector class
 Write the `LAVector` class that represents a vector in the context of linear